 So, I was thinking this was a pretty popular thing to do.
 But when I started talking to people last year, no one had heard of it.

 So we’re including it on our list.
 This unique rock formation is a favorite destination of those kayaking in Lake Huron, as it’s only accessible by water.
 The land on Turnip Rock is privately owned but you can still access this by water (kayak, boat, etc) Another option is to wait for Lake Huron to freeze and walk your way out to Turnip Rock.

 Hope you enjoyed the ideas!
 Thank you so much for visiting our little corner of the internet.
 We would love to hear what you find “off the beaten path” in Michigan.

-Looking for the best boondocking or paid campgrounds to stay while you’re traveling in Michigan?
-Check out our ever changing, always updating list!
+Looking for the best boondocking or paid campgrounds to stay in while you’re traveling in Michigan?
+Check out our ever-changing, always updating list!
 Click the button below to see our best RV Camping in Michigan!

 So – You’re shopping on Amazon?
 I mean who doesn’t, right?
 Please consider using our link.
 It doesn’t cost you anything extra, and it gives us a few extra pennies.
 Click below to use our link and then just shop like normal.
 Don’t forget ~ check out within 24 hours so we get credit!
 Thank you!!
 It means a lot to us!

 Here are some of our top blogs we think you’ll love!